hindutva/hindutva.github.io/main/tattvam/deva/labeling/polytheism.md

 #### Examination
 - "Would the concept of the Trinity be an example of Divinity being intrinsically and irreducibly plural?
 Christians claim it is not (three persons, one substance)."

+#### Position of henotheism
+- Per this definition, monotheism can be thought to encompass henotheism where one reveres a single god as the only one in a given hymn and the others are at that time ignored.
 - "Polytheism can be understood in terms of all Gods being inherent in *each* God, rather than all Gods being inherent in *one* God.
 Some authors use the term "polycentric polytheism" to refer to this understanding." - Edward Butler

 ### Stronger definition: aloneness in the God class